top of page

 In Progress

 The Pioneer Sites Project marks a transformative step in the Commonwealth War Graves Commission’s (CWGC) approach to cemetery design and long-term maintenance.
-Focused on Mazargues War Cemetery in Marseille and Les Baraques Military Cemetery in Sangatte, these two pilot sites are being developed as models for more sustainable, resilient, and locally rooted landscapes that honour the memory of the fallen while responding to the environmental and cultural contexts in which they sit.
+Focused on creating more sustainable, resilient, and locally rooted landscapes, the initiative seeks to reduce environmental impact while maintaining the dignity and purpose of CWGC sites around the world.

 bottom of page